Find initiatives and collaborations addressing the needs of young children and learn about proven strategies for action.

 Coordinates the Head Start program in North Dakota.
 The program promotes school readiness for children from low income families and supports the mental, social and emotional development of children from birth to age five in both Head Start and Early Head Start programs.

 Department of Health, North Dakota

-The Division of Family Health administers state and federal programs designed to improve the health of North Dakota families.
+The Division of Family Health & Nutrition Division works collaboratively on evidence-based initiatives that encourage healthy, active and well-nourished children, youth, women, men, and families.
 The division provides funding, technical assistance, training, needs assessment, educational materials and other resources to local public health units, schools and other public and private entities that offer health services in North Dakota communities.

-The Division of Children’s Special Health Services (CSHS) is part of the North Dakota Department of Health and provides services for children with special health care needs and their families.
+The Division of Special Health Services (SHS) is part of the North Dakota Department of Health and promotes a system of care and services that improves the health and well-being of individuals with special health care needs and their families.

 Department of Public Instruction, North Dakota